mosheepdev/Standalone/Designs/Hero/README.md

 Ideas for heroes.
 Not all heroes will be available in `Alpha` stage.

+20 heroes (5 per attribute) will be selected for `Alpha` stage and testing.
+More heroes will be added later.

 | Name | Main [Attribute](../../Documentation/Mechanics/Attributes.md) | Attack Type | Sex | [Race](../../Documentation/Universe/Race/README.md) | Position | Type |
 |------|:--------------:|:-----------:|:---:|:----:|:--------:|:----:|
 | [Storm Hammer](Storm_Hammer.md) | Strength | ˨ | ♂ | Dwarf | Carry | Auto-Attack |